Though I Am an Inept Villainess

 is a Japanese light novel series written by Satsuki Nakamura.
-The series originated on the Shōsetsuka ni Narō website in July 2020, before being published in print with illustrations by YukiKana by Ichijinsha beginning in December 2020.
+The series originated on the Shōsetsuka ni Narō website in July 2020, before being acquired and published in print with illustrations by Kana Yuki by Ichijinsha beginning in December of that same year.
 A manga adaptation, illustrated by Ei Ohitsuji, began serialization in Monthly Comic Zero Sum in the same month.
-An anime television series adaptation produced by Doga Kobo is set to premiere in 2026.